Kaushal000/Streamlit-coronavirus-detection-app/README.md

 # Streamlit-coronavirus-detection-app
-A streamlit app to detect coronaviruses from custom images
+A streamlit app to detect coronaviruses from electron microscopic images